 How does DNS work?

-DNS is deceptively simple on the surface, as it hides a bunch of complex processes that can perhaps be best described as a conversation between different bits of hardware.
+The way DNS functions is rather straightforward, at least on the surface.
+That's because it hides a suite of complex processes that can be described as a conversation between different components.

 The recursive resolver first issues a query to what's known as the root server, which acts like an index.
 From here, the root server is able to direct the recursive resolver to the correct top level domain (TLD) - a server that hosts the last section of the url, such as .com, .co.uk or .fr.